aritang/aritang.github.io/content/posts/kidney.md

 ---
-title: "commenting on a recent blog and new about kidney transplant"
+title: "on kidney transplant - personal pov"
 date: 2023-09-20T22:52:51+08:00
 draft: false
 summary: It is my belief that, for anyone working in or around the healthcare industry, we possess a sense of inherent humanity within us.
 To cure sometimes, to relieve often, to comfort always.